QMCPACK/qmcpack/docs/intro_wavefunction.rst

 Orbital Rotation
 ----------------
 Orbital rotation mixes orbitals between those occupied by electrons and those unoccupied by electrons.
-Because it changes the orbitals, orbital rotation can change the nodal structure and improve the fixed-node DMC energy.
+Because it changes the orbitals, a well-chosen optimized orbital rotation can improve the trial wavefunction for VMC, can change the nodal structure, and can potentially improve the fixed-node DMC energy.

 Combining orbitals is complicated by the need to maintain the normalization of the orbitals.
 A rotation matrix will preserve the normalization of the vectors in linear combinations.
 However the entries in a rotation matrix are not independent.
-A rotation matrix can be expressed as the matrix exponential of a skew-symmetric matrix.
+A rotation matrix can alternatively be expressed as the matrix exponential of a skew-symmetric matrix.
 The entries in that skew-symmetric matrix are independent and can form an independent set of optimizable parameters.

 Optimizable orbitals are given in the input file by enclosing an SPO